What is water baptism?

 Water Baptism — An Outward Declaration

-Water baptism is an action taken very soon after a person has received Yahushua as his Saviour and Lord [Master].
-Water baptism is an open, and often public, opportunity for a Believer to openly declare what has happened within.
+Water baptism is an action willingly taken very soon after a person has received Yahushua as his Saviour and Lord [Master].
+Water baptism is an open, and often public, opportunity for a Believer to openly, and joyfully, declare what has happened within.
 That is, water baptism is the outward expression of a person’s conscious, personal decision to accept Yahushua Messiah’s sacrifice on their behalf.

 Water baptism is the outward declaration of having become inwardly Born-Again — of having become a new creature in Messiah (2Corinthians 5:17).
 If you have never been water baptized in this way, then this brief look at water baptism is for you.